OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 ### Forgot Password Request

-The user uses the forgot password service and inputs their username or email.
-To ensure the security on this stage, the below should be implemented:
+When a user uses the forgot password service and inputs their username or email, the below should be followed to implement a secure process:

 - Return a consistent message for both existent and nonexistent accounts.
 - Consistent user response time.
 That could be achieved by using asynchronous calls or by making sure that the same logic is followed, instead of using a quick exit method.